 Areas of Expertise

-- Experience theory (risk judgments; health judgments; portion size judgments; aesthetic judgments)
+- Experience theory (risk judgments; health judgments; food judgments; aesthetic judgments)

 - Neurophysiological explanations of consumer behavior